scottoasis/Brainoid/readme.md

 About licensing
 ---------------

 This software is under GNU Public License (GPL).
-You should received a copy of the GPL license along with the software.
+You should have received a copy of the GPL license along with the software.
 If not, write to the Free Software Foundation, Inc., 51 Franklin Street, Fifth Floor, Boston, MA 02110-1301, USA.

 ## Help us